Vilas Restaurant

 The dining space at Vilas emanates the elegance of a sophisticated Thai lady, gracefully blending tradition with contemporary charm.
 The walls come alive with a mix of vibrant artistic paintings, adding a touch of cultural richness and a little fun to the ambiance.
 A long, olive green sofa stretches across the dining area adorned with blush pink pillows, along with handmade pink tables.
 The setting pays homage to Monet’s iconic lotus pond landscapes, where art, nature, and culinary artistry seamlessly converge to create a warm and comforting dining experience.

 The seasonal menu at Vilas takes inspiration from different regions of Thailand, showcasing the diverse culinary traditions of various ethnic communities and the wisdom passed down through generations.
 Dishes highlight unique flavors, such as Black Relish of Prickly Ash, served with grilled beef and black sticky rice bread, a specialty from the Tai-Dam ethnic minority in Phetchaburi.
-Another highlight is the Shan-style Tomato Relish with Red Prawn, inspired by the Shan morning tradition of enjoying Khao Ram Fuen for breakfast.

 The menu also features an array of signature small bites, including Crab Relish with Bitter Gourd Cracker and Fish Roe, as well as Lohn Pla Kem Kanom Krok—a crispy rice crepe filled with coconut cream relish and anchovies, a dish rooted in Central Thai cuisine.